 We at SawStop hope you never have an accident with your saw, and strongly encourage you to always follow safe practices and to use all the safety equipment provided with this saw.
 However, if you ever accidentally contact the spinning blade, the safety system will detect that contact and stop the blade within milliseconds to minimize any injury.
 If this happens, please contact us with information regarding the accident because it is very important to our on-going research and development.
 The more we know about what happens during an accident, the better we are able to ensure that the safety system will react as quickly as possible in all accident situations.
 In addition, the brake cartridges store the electronic data measured during an accident.
 If you return the activated cartridge to SawStop, we can retrieve that data to learn how the electronics and software performed.
-Once we verify the activation was due to contact with skin, we will be happy to send you a free replacement cartridge in exchange.
+If we confirm that your cartridge activated due to skin contact, we will send you a free replacement cartridge in exchange.
 Thanks for your help.